sergiugotacloud/ephemeral-preview-environments-aws/README.md

 **Why ECS Fargate over EC2?**
 Fargate removes the need to manage, patch, or right-size EC2 instances.
 For short-lived environments that spin up and down per PR, Fargate is the correct choice — no capacity planning, no idle compute between PRs, no patching overhead.

+Cost: a 0.25 vCPU / 0.5 GB Fargate task running for 4 hours costs approximately $0.04.
+At 10 active PRs per day, that's ~$0.40/day in compute — negligible against the engineering time lost to a broken shared staging environment.

 **Why Terraform over console provisioning?**
 Every resource is defined in code, version-controlled, and reproducible. `terraform apply` creates the environment in under 5 minutes. `terraform destroy` removes it completely.
 No manual steps, no configuration drift, no orphaned resources.